ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/06-complexity.md

     traverse(start: Vertex):
-        visited = new empty set of vertices agenda = initalized with starting node
+        visited = new empty set of vertices agenda = initalised with starting node
         while (agenda is not empty):
             (from, to) = remove an item from the agenda if visited.contains(to):